BouzidiMariam/BouzidiMariam.github-Portfolio/README.md

 ## Academic Projects

 ### 1. [Multilingual Chatbot using NLP and Neural Networks](./MultilingualChatbot):
-  This chatbot uses NLP and neural networks for multilingual interaction, leveraging the Google Translator API for translation and a neural network for intent classification.
-Click here for results and visuals.
+  This chatbot uses NLP and neural networks for multilingual interaction.

 - **Covid-19 Prediction Model**: Built machine learning models to predict Covid-19 cases using Python.
 - **Fraud Detection**: Implemented K-NN algorithm to detect fraud in bank transactions.